WDI-SEA/notes/06-ruby-rails/additional-topics/rails-oauth/readme.md

   def failure
     #TODO: display error page
-    render plain: "this is a failure" end
+    render plain: 'this is a failure' end

 end